jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
 - **Refactoring**: partial or complete rewrite of a set of software to perform the same functions, but in a more straightforward, more efficient, or more maintainable form
 - **Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unauthorized behavior;testing that runs a set of known inputs against an app and compares to results previously produced (by an earlier version of the software)
-- **Relational database model**: data elements and records arragned in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity
+- **Relational database model**: AKA relational database management system (RDBMS), data elements and records arranged in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity
 - **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitiates these processes exchanging state information, usually via HTTP/S
 - **Reputation monitoring**: defensive tactic that uses the trust reputation of a website or IP address as a means of blocking an org's users, processes or systems from connecting to a possible source of malware or exploitations; possibly the only real defense against zero-day exploits; involves monitoring URLs, domains, IP addresses or other similar info to separate untrustworthy traffic
 - **Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions